-Fragile X syndrome is a genetic condition that shows typical physical attributes along with behavioural and developmental anomalies in a child.
+Fragile X syndrome (FXS) is a genetic condition that shows typical physical attributes along with behavioural and developmental anomalies in children.
 It is also called Martin Bell syndrome or a Marker X syndrome.

-Since boys have a single X chromosome, they are more severely affected than girls who may have one normal FMR1 gene on the second healthy X chromosome.
-Affected girls may have only mild disabilities.
-These girls however are carriers of the condition and they may pass it on to their male offspring.
+FXS is more common in boys than it is in girls, since boys carry a single X chromosome, they are more severely affected than girls who may have one normal FMR1 gene on the second healthy X chromosome.
+Affected girls may have only mild disabilities compared to boys.
+Affected girls however, are carriers of the condition and they may pass it on to their male offspring.

 Some affected persons may also have a small change or mutation and thus may be carriers.
 They pass on the full mutation to the next generation.